vikingJason/5eVaultMain/content/2. DM Tools/Rules/Home Brew Rules.md

 **Medium.** Medium shields increase your Armor Class by 2.

 **Heavy.** Heavy shields increase your Armor Class by 2 and you gain an expertise die on [[Dexterity]] saving throws.
 When you take the Dodge action while wielding a heavy shield, you may instead take cover behind your shield, gaining an expertise die to your Armor Class until the start of your turn.
-You have disadvantage on [[Dexterity]] ([[Acrobatics]]) and [[Dexterity]] ([[Stealth]]) checks while wielding a heavy shield, and you cannot squeeze through spaces smaller than your size category.
+You have disadvantage on [[Dexterity]] ([[Acrobatics - Dexterity]]) and [[Dexterity]] ([[Stealth - Dexterity]]) checks while wielding a heavy shield, and you cannot squeeze through spaces smaller than your size category.

 **Tower.** Tower shields share the properties of a heavy shield.
 These shields cover the entire body and reduce your Speed by 10 feet.
-On your turn, you may use an object interaction to plant it in the ground, gaining half cover (+2 bonus to AC, [[Dexterity]] saving throws, and ability checks made to hide) and advantage on saving throws made to resist being shoved or knocked [[prone]] and while you remain behind it.
+On your turn, you may use an object interaction to plant it in the ground, gaining half cover (+2 bonus to AC, [[Dexterity]] saving throws, and ability checks made to hide) and advantage on saving throws made to resist being shoved or knocked [[Prone]] and while you remain behind it.
 Unplanting a tower shield requires a bonus action.

 Tower shields are bulky items, and count as such even when donned.